 Is there a “business” center nearby?

-Living with any pet involves taking care of “business.”
+Living with any four-legged friend involves taking care of “business.”
 Whether that is cleaning a litter box or taking your dog for a walk outside, make sure you understand your apartment community’s policies regarding animal waste.